vicennial/K-Means-Cluster-Analysis/README.md

 # Usage
 Set number of max iterations(max_iter) in the file main.m.
 Run main.m and enter 'K' value to begin the clustering.
 The program will plot the results.
+Note: To generate a new random data set of 500 points, run the GetNewData.m file.

 # Features
 * Plots Initial Data.